Yugandhar2k1/DataStructures/README.md

 Then it will print them as follows:
 **12--->13--->14--->15--->NULL**

-#Single LinkedList user input:
+##Single LinkedList user input:
-You include the necessary header files stdio.h and stdlib.h.
+<sub>You include the necessary header files stdio.h and stdlib.h.
 You define a **struct node** which represents a node in the singly linked list.
 It has two members: an integer **data** and a **pointer** to the next node next.

 You define a function **PrintLinkedList** that takes a **pointer** to the head of the linked list as a parameter and prints the elements of the linked list.